yaozhikai/crashproject/readme.md

 The graph can help users review and compare if there are any patterns in an intuitive approach.

 ### Student Lead Features
+#### Interactive Dashboard with Visual Reports and Regional Crash Mapping
+This feature introduces a Streamlit-powered dashboard that enhances data exploration and visualization:

+##### Tab 1: Interactive Filtering and Visual Reports
+Users can interactively select crash severity categories and speed limits through filters.
+The dashboard then dynamically updates and displays visual reports, such as bar charts or tables—allowing users to observe crash data trends under selected conditions.

+##### Tab 2: Annual Crash Accident Mapping by Region
+This tab provides a geographic visualization of crash incidents across different regions for a chosen year.
+A scroll bar enables users to easily select the desired year, and the dashboard dynamically outputs a corresponding map showing regional crash counts.
+This approach offers an intuitive and spatial perspective on annual crash accident patterns.

 ## Citations